lihe/My_English_learning/README.md

 Money means a win-win situation for me and the others.|9/12/2020 Music is life.
 What would this world be witout good music?
-No matter what kind it is.|9/13/2020 I prefer to take my time and enjoy the scenery along the way.|9/14/2020
+No matter what kind it is.|9/13/2020 I prefer to take my time and enjoy the scenery along the way.|9/14/2020 And the only thing people regrets is that they don't live boldly enough, that they don't invest enough heart, didn't love enough.|9/16/2020

 ## Translation